Penny, British Columbia: Community

 Badminton was popular.
 The hall was a venue for community dances during World War II, when many were in aid of the Red Cross.
 The post-war dances often attracted visitors from surrounding communities.
 The hall, falling into disuse during the 1960s, was renovated in 1971 and used for badminton during the 1970s–1980s.

-In his role as rector of All Saints Anglican, McBride, Rev. Duncan Cameron regularly conducted Sunday evening services in the Penny schoolhouse, as did his predecessor, Rev. J.J.
-Cowan, each month.
-A Sunday school commenced in 1946.
-St. Paul's United Church, McBride, also held evening services in the Penny school.
-The priest came from Giscome each month to St. James Catholic Church, which opened in 1954.
-Formerly, their services were conducted in the school, with Catholic, Anglican and United alternating weeks.
-The deconsecrated Catholic building became a residence.

 When the mill closed, most of the population left.
 Some abandoned their privately owned houses, which had become worthless.

 The Penny cemetery, 200–300 feet along the side road where the boat ramp road makes a right angle bend, is on land provided by Halvor Mellos.
 Volunteer male labour produced the coffins and dug the graves, and the women prepared the bodies.

 A homecoming reunion for former residents occurred August 18–20, 1995, for which the book covering the community's history was compiled.
 At the time, the permanent population of 11 was meagre in relation to the 36 dwellings.